Startup Tips: 9 Realistic Business Tips for Emerging Startups

 Starting a business sounds exciting until you’re three months in, running on fumes, and wondering why nobody told you it would be this hard.
 I’ve watched startups crash because the founder had a great idea but no execution plan.
 I’ve also watched bootstrapped founders with mediocre ideas build profitable companies because they nailed the fundamentals.
 The difference isn’t talent or luck.
 It’s discipline.

-Here are the tips that actually matter when you’re building a startup from scratch.
+Here are the startup tips that actually matter when you’re building from scratch.
 Not the fluffy “follow your passion” advice.
 The real stuff that separates businesses that survive from the ones that don’t.
+These are the startup tips and startup advice for new startups that I’d give any early-stage founder sitting across from me at my own desk.

 Validate Your Idea Before You Build Anything